ARTIQ Real-Time I/O concepts

 ttl.off()

 The device ttl represents a single digital output channel (artiq.coredevice.ttl.TTLOut).
-The artiq.coredevice.ttl.TTLOut.on() method places an rising edge on the timeline at the current cursor position (now).
-Then the cursor is moved forward 2 µs and a falling edge event is placed at the new cursor position.
-Then later, when the wall clock reaches the respective timestamps the RTIO gateware executes the two events.
+The artiq.coredevice.ttl.TTLOut.on() method places an rising edge on the timeline at the current cursor position (now_mu).
+Then the cursor is moved forward 2 µs and a falling edge is placed at the new cursor position.
+Later, when the wall clock reaches the respective timestamps, the RTIO gateware executes the two events.

 The following diagram shows what is going on at the different levels of the software and gateware stack (assuming one machine unit of time is 1 ns):